Celebrate the blooming of lavender and beckon the bees with the Lavender Cocktail.

 Once you’ve made Lavender Simple Syrup, you’ll dream up excuses to use it.
 A plop in your coffee for a Lavender Latte.
 Use it to sweeten homemade lemonade for a lovely twist.
 And, of course, in cocktails.

-This lavender cocktail is not too feminine, even though the lavender simple syrup gives it the rose color of a young maiden’s blush.
+This lavender cocktail is not too feminine, even though the lavender simple syrup gives it the rose color of a maiden’s blush.
 I mix it with plenty of gin and a nice astringent bite of lemon.
 When you garnish with a Lavender sugar rim and pop in a lavender flower, it makes a great Mother’s Day cocktail, or a delightful drink any time of year.

 1½ ounce lavender simple syrup

 Prepare the cocktail glass by running the lemon wedge around the rim of the glass and then dipping it in lavender sugar.

 Place the gin, simple syrup and lemon juice into the glass of a Boston cocktail shaker.
 Fill the glass with ice and shake, shake, shake.
 Strain into glass and garnish with the lavender flower.